Khumbize/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints all single digit numbers of base 10 Write a program that prints the lowercase alphabet in reverse, followed by a new line.
-Write a program that prints all the numbers of base 16 in lowercase Write a program that prints all possible combinations of single-digit numbers Write a program that prints all possible different combinations of two digits Write a program that prints all possible different combinations of three digits
+Write a program that prints all the numbers of base 16 in lowercase